pa79/pa79.github.io/index.md

 #  About Me

 Welcome to my academic portfolio!
-I am currently a Ph.D. student in Food and Resource Economics at the University of Florida, specialising in **experimental and behavioural economics**, with a research interest in **consumer behaviour**, **neuroeconomics**, and **agricultural marketing**.
+I am a third year Ph.D. student in Food and Resource Economics at the University of Florida, specializing in **experimental and behavioural economics**, with a research interest in **consumer behaviour**, **neuroeconomics**, and **agricultural marketing**.
 This repository showcases my academic and professional journey, research outputs, and leadership contributions.

 ---